alexfernandez/alexfernandez.github.io/permanent/cv.md

 ## TL;DR

-A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.
+A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps, currently leading high-performing teams.

 ## Job History